markcmurphy/devdocs-portal/01-headless-overview.md

 </div>

-This article provides a high level guide to using BigCommerce to power headless storefronts; we'll assume you're already familiar with headless commerce as a concept; if you're not, check out our whitepaper, [A New Era of Ecommerce: Headless Commerce](https://www.bigcommerce.com/new-era-headless-caas/) or the Help Center's [Headless Commerce Guide](https://support.bigcommerce.com/s/article/The-Headless-Approach).
+This is the first article in a comprehensive developer’s guide to using BigCommerce as a commerce back-end for headless storefronts; we'll assume you're already familiar with headless commerce as a concept; if you're not, check out our whitepaper, [A New Era of Ecommerce: Headless Commerce](https://www.bigcommerce.com/new-era-headless-caas/) or the Help Center's [Headless Commerce Guide](https://support.bigcommerce.com/s/article/The-Headless-Approach).

 ## Ways to implement headless